-The cost of quality is normally charged as overhead cost and, thus, is considered as part of product cost.
+Some of quality cost may be charged as overhead cost and, thus, becomes part of product cost.
 The cost of quality needs to be properly addressed and controlled if a firm wishes to thrive in a highly competitive environment.
 Competition in the education industry is also increasing where higher education institutions are trying to address the difficult task of attracting students by providing high quality education at an affordable cost.
 Ensuring a high quality education process not only facilitates the output of high quality graduates but also helps reduce overhead cost and, thus, offers a competitive education process.